sujanpoudelll/python-user-management/README.md

 ## Python User Management System

-Beginner-level CLI project written in Python.
+A beginner-level Python project focused on file handling, data validation, and a menu-driven interface.
+Users are stored in a JSON file (users.json) with unique IDs, and you can add, view, search, update, and delete users.

 ### Features
-- Add users with name, email, and age
+- Add users with unique ID, name, email, and age
-- View all users
+- View all users with formatted display
 - Search users by name or email
-- Update user information
+- Update user details (name, email, age)
 - Delete users
-- Input validation (age, empty fields, confirmations)
+- Input validation (e.g., age must be an integer ≥18)
-- File-based storage (`user_management.txt`)
+- Persistent storage using users.json
-- Handles empty files gracefully

 ### Purpose
-This project was created during my Python learning journey to practice **real-world programming concepts**, including:
+This project was created during my Python learning journey to practice real-world programming concepts, including:

-- File handling
+- File handling with JSON
-- Input validation
+- Input validation (e.g., age ≥ 18)
 - Menu-driven CLI
 - CRUD operations (Create, Read, Update, Delete)
 - Writing reusable helper functions